 Tai Chi is an internal martial art.
 Another name for internal martial art is soft martial art or in Chinese we call it Nen Quan or “Soft Fist.”
 This kind of martial art focus heavily on flexibility and agility.

 Tai Chi forms are a tool for many things.
 Initially it is to move the Qi in the body to open channels and strengthen the body.
 Because of this Tai Chi is a form of Qi Gong in the early stage.

 There are many forms in Taiji.
 There are weapons forms and there are barehand forms.
 Each Tai Chi form itself has a specific purpose just like every movement in Tai Chi has a specific purpose.

 Not only is Tai Chi good for the body but Tai Chi also stimulates the mind and bring mental awareness.
 This mental awareness calms the Shen or spirit.

-Many of the Tai Chi today in America is commercialized and waterdown.
+Many of the Tai Chi today in America is commercialized and lack good foundation.
 Which lead to instructors creating “their” version of Tai Chi.
 I believe many aspects of Tai Chi has been misunderstood because of improper teaching which eventually leads to its degradation.